 The term "wilderness" encompasses an array of landscapes, laws, philosophies, ideals, and experiences.
 It offers recreation, inspiration, a sense of belonging, solitude, challenge, self-reliance, connections to nature, scenic beauty, and risk.
 Every visitor meets wilderness on its own terms, and for their own purposes.
-Helping people to understand and appreciate the factors that may contribute to their relationship with wilderness calls for an equally broad array of tools and techniques for sharing information.
+Helping people, including those who have not yet experienced wilderness, to understand and appreciate the factors that may contribute to their relationship with wilderness calls for an equally broad array of tools and techniques for sharing information.

-Wilderness in these parks and other areas add value to our shared society, economy, and future, even for those who never set foot in it.
+Wilderness in these parks and other areas add value to the shared society, economy, and future, even for those who never set foot in it.
 Because of this, wilderness needs current and future stewards, people who care about and care for it.
 It needs people of all ages, varying backgrounds, diverse cultures, and different knowledge and experience who will champion wilderness in a variety of ways.
-This calls for ongoing efforts to broaden ways in which to connect with people about wilderness.
+This calls for ongoing efforts to broaden ways in which to connect with people about wilderness and to expand the number and kinds of people who connect to it.
 It calls for exploring wilderness as a value, not just as a regulated environment.

 Another way to reach more and different people is by increasing the number and type of employees who have and can confidently share information about it.
-Many policy documents direct this effort (see References section, below), including:
+Many policy documents direct this effort (see the "References" section, below), including: